 This former clay pit has become one of Dorset’s most intriguing attractions, with its ever-changing kaleidoscope of colours in the water delighting visitors since it first opened to the public in 1935.

 Despite being called the ‘Blue’ Pool, the name can be something of a misnomer – whilst the water can be a bright turquoise blue at times, it also appears as green, grey and even reddish-brown.
 These changes are due to light diffraction from the clay particles within the pool.

 The pool may also appear a darker, more inky blue, depending on the time of day and the weather, and how the sky is reflected on its still surface.

-There are trails of varying lengths leading around the Blue Pool and into its surrounding woodland, all culminating at the tearoom and the gift shop – inside which is another unique find: a quirky museum display of over 200 miniature bears.
+You’ll find trails of varying lengths leading around the Blue Pool Nature Reserve and into its surrounding woodland, all culminating at the tearoom and gift shop.

 There are two main ways to explore the Blue Pool.
 Both trails offer excellent views of the pool itself, as well as interesting trails along which to spot wildlife.